 Emergency services providers (i.e., fire, EMS or search & rescue)

 Providers of assistance to the homeless, impoverished, or elderly

 Questions about eligibility?
 Please contact us at (512) 962-4167 or email@example.com.

 The general public is not permitted to obtain property from this program.
-For information on public sales including the State Surplus Store & Online Auctions, please visit www.SurplusTexas.gov/state.
+Please visit www.SurplusTexas.gov/state for information on surplus items for sale to the public through the State Surplus Store & Online Auctions.